We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Mood tracker apps help a person monitor their mood over time and learn how external factors, such as their diet or lifestyle, affect how they feel.
 Some are free, while others are upgradable or require a subscription.

 Mood tracking could make it easier for a person to monitor their progress in therapy or the effects of taking medication.
-Furthermore, understanding how and when mood shifts happen could help a person identify important patterns in their behavior.
+Furthermore, understanding how and when mood shifts happen could help a person

 In this article, we discuss the best mood tracking apps and what to expect when using them.